The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Minimum requirement and ideal value for Buy Box

-No more than 10% of negative return requests should be made.
-Although a higher rate does not pose a risk of account suspension, this metric still has a significant impact on winning the Buy Box.
-To have a good chance of winning the Buy Box, the value should trend towards 0%.
+No more than 10% negative return requests should be made.
+Although a higher rate does not pose a risk of account suspension here either, this metric still has a significant impact on the gain of the BuyBox.
+To have a good chance at the BuyBox, the value should trend towards 0%.

 Tip: How do you keep the numbers in check?

 In the returns process, Amazon is often very accommodating to its customers.
-Amazon’s customer service offers immediate contact, and often the amount is simply refunded.
+Amazon customer service offers immediate contact, and often the amount is simply refunded.
 This is not least because they want to provide a perfect customer journey and make returns as stress-free as possible.
 Additionally, the extremely high return costs are reduced with this return policy.

-In the FBA program, Amazon’s customer service is already included.
+In the FBA program, Amazon customer service is already included.
 If you manage customer communication yourself, you should be aware that the Amazon customer is spoiled by the fast service and leniency of the marketplace and expects the same from you.
 Therefore, your primary goal in the returns process should be to respond to customer inquiries as quickly as possible.
-We recommend significantly reducing the window set by Amazon of 48 hours.
+Here, we recommend significantly reducing the window set by Amazon of 48 hours.
 If a return request arises, it is in your interest to find a solution to the problem as quickly as possible and thus receive a good rating.

 If something went wrong with the order, an apology for the inconvenience is not only appropriate, it costs nothing and has a positive effect on your rating.
 According to a study by the University of Nottingham, customers prefer to accept an apology rather than compensation.